-Each of her books was a foray into a new or unexplored area in order to map the terrain.
-That is, rather than creating a blended synthesis of complex phenomena, Ms. Spretnak has been drawn to figure out and suggest a way of comprehending the overall coherence of a new social movement, or intellectual orientation, or uncharted area of cultural history.
-She proposed a perspective, explication, and engagement regarding the following subjects, with particular attention to the dynamic of interrelatedness in each subject: the pre-Olympian mythology of Greece, the emergent women's spirituality movement, the ecofeminist movement, the emergent Green Party movement in Europe and the United States, the spiritual dimension of Green politics, the deconstructive-postmodernists' denial of meaning, the rising tide of eco-social solutions to the crises of modernity, a progressive critique of the radical diminution of the Virgin Mary when the Catholic Church modernized at Vatican II, new discoveries of dynamic interrelatedness causing the Relational Shift in modern society, and the uncovered spiritual dimensions of modern and contemporary art.
+Each of her books was a foray into a new or unexplored area in order to map the terrain, an effort to figure out and suggest a way of comprehending the overall coherence and significance of a new social movement, or intellectual orientation, or uncharted area of cultural history.
+She proposed a perspective, explication, and engagement regarding the following subjects, with particular attention to the dynamic of interrelatedness in each subject: the pre-Olympian mythology of Greece, the emergent women's spirituality movement, the ecofeminist movement, the emergent Green Party movement in Europe and the United States, the spiritual dimension of Green politics, the ill-founded deconstructive-postmodernists' denial of meaning, the rising tide of eco-social solutions to the crises of modernity, a progressive critique of the radical diminution of the Virgin Mary when the Catholic Church modernized at Vatican II, new discoveries of dynamic interrelatedness causing the Relational Shift in modern society, and the uncovered spiritual dimensions of modern and contemporary art.

 Her first book, Lost Goddesses of Early Greece: A Collection of Pre-Hellenic Myths (1978), reconstructs, for the first time in more than 2500 years, the pre-Olympian myths of Greece, which are a foundational element of Western culture.
 Ms. Spretnak's anthology, The Politics of Women's Spirituality: Essays on the Rise of Spiritual Power within the Feminist Movement (1982), suggested a framing orientation for the chorus of voices in the early years of the of the women's spirituality movement.
 The 1994 edition contains her essay, "The First Twenty Years," on the development of the movement and its many facets.
 With that addition, the publisher changed the original subtitle to Essays by the Founding Mothers of the Women's Spirituality Movement.

-Since the mid-1980s, all of Charlene Spretnak's books have engaged with the dynamics and effects of modernity.
+Since the mid-1980s, all of Charlene Spretnak's books have engaged with dynamic interrelatedness.
 Because modernity intensified the unfortunate perception in the West, present since the Greeks, that there is a radical discontinuity between (1) body and mind, (2) humans and nature, (3) self and the world, and (4) immanent and transcendent, Ms. Spretnak believes that the way to correct and reground modern societies is to cultivate ecological, or relational, wisdom.
 Because relational thought has long been practiced in spiritual traditions and by women, these, too, are central to the grand corrective effort to heal and transform those aspects of modernity that have proven to be destructive.

 Ms. Spretnak's fifth book, States of Grace: The Recovery of Meaning in the Postmodern Age (1991), explores the relevance of the core teachings and practices of some of the great spiritual traditions to addressing the crises of modernity.
 The Boston Globe called this book "profound" and praised her "rare gift for making a bridge from scholarship to 'the real world.'"